Senior Dog and Cat Care in Cropwell

 You’ve probably heard that pets age about seven times faster than humans, but are you doing enough to help your senior pet stay healthy as they age?
-Pell City Animal Hospital recommends bi-annual exams (twice a year) to accommodate the changes and age-related risks associated with senior pets.
+Pell City Animal Hospital recommends semi-annual wellness exams (twice a year) to accommodate the changes and age-related risks associated with senior pets.
 It’s also important to take extra steps to care for your senior pet at home and to make adjustments at home.
-With semi-annual veterinary exams and at-home care, you can help your companion enjoy their golden years.
+With semi-annual wellness exams and at-home care, you can help your companion enjoy their golden years.

-About the Senior Pet Exam
+About the Senior Wellness Exam

 At-Home Senior Pet Care